zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/using_genai/start_from_a_starter_app.md

 Selecting the infrastructure for integrating GenAI into your Mendix application is the first step.
 Depending on your use case and preferences, you can choose from the following options:

-* [Mendix Cloud GenAI Resources Packs](/appstore/modules/genai/MxGenAI/): Part of the [Conversational UI & GenAI Connectivity](https://marketplace.mendix.com/link/component/227931), integrates LLMs by dragging and dropping common operations from its toolbox in Studio Pro.
+* [Mendix Cloud GenAI Resources Packs](/appstore/modules/genai/MxGenAI/): Part of the [GenAI For Mendix](https://marketplace.mendix.com/link/component/227931), integrates LLMs by dragging and dropping common operations from its toolbox in Studio Pro.

 * [OpenAI](/appstore/modules/genai/openai/): The [OpenAI Connector](https://marketplace.mendix.com/link/component/220472) supports OpenAI’s platform and Azure’s OpenAI service.